There’s now a 50% chance of no deal from Brexit talks

 If today’s British moan about the speed of their broadband or the punctuality of their trains, they should be reminded of the difficulties in simply making a telephone call or a train journey back then, let alone their associated costs.
 As recently as the 1950s many homes were still as well equipped as the one inhabited by my great grandparents: heating and hot water were noticeable by their absence.

-Hanging, flogging and white minority rule in Africa were all throughly approved of.
-Why, asks Hastings, are so many middle aged politicians so keen to turn the clock back?
+Hanging, flogging and white minority rule in Africa were all thoroughly approved of.
+Why, asks Hastings, are so many middle-aged politicians so keen to turn the clock back?

 No deal is now a real possibility.
 I’d put it at 50-50.
 The foreign exchanges have noticed: sterling is once again in gentle decline.